Joint Venture Contracts: Everything You Need to Know

 - A layout of the contributions provided by both companies whether in cash or assets, as well as the value of those contributions.

-- Each of the parties' individual function in the project, such as technical contributions or commercial commitments.
+- Each of the parties' individual functions in the project, such as technical contributions or commercial commitments.

 - Instructions on how the parties will meet to stay updated on the progress of the project.